Evaluation of the acute scrotum in adults

 The spectrum of conditions that affect the scrotum and its contents ranges from incidental findings that merely require patient reassurance to acute pathologic events that require immediate surgical intervention.

 This topic reviews the clinical evaluation and management of the acute scrotum.
 Nonacute scrotal pathology in adults and scrotal disorders in children are discussed in detail separately.
-(See "Evaluation of nonacute scrotal pathology in adult men" and "Evaluation of scrotal pain or swelling in children and adolescents".)
+(See "Evaluation of nonacute scrotal conditions in adults" and "Evaluation of scrotal pain or swelling in children and adolescents".)

 The testis, tunica vaginalis, epididymis, spermatic cord, and appendix testis are important anatomic structures that may be involved in acute scrotal pathology (figure 1):